 gender dysphoria, & gender identity

-Part 2: Causes of, & cures for, transgenderism
+Part 2 of 3: Causes of, & cures for, Gender

 This is a continuation from Part 1.

-The nature, cause, and cure of gender dysphoria (Cont'd):
+The nature, cause, and cure of gender dysphoria according to religious conservatives (Cont'd):

 Focus on the Family is a fundamentalist Christian group centered in Colorado Springs, CO.
 They have an entire section in their web site that deals with sexual identity.
 In common with many other fundamentalist groups.
 They believe that therapists can change a transgender person's gender identity.
 They also believe that transgenderism is caused by poor parenting, that psychiatrists are not interested in helping transgender persons but are solely concerned with political correctness and the destruction of cultural values, and that transgender persons are merely confused about their gender identity.